 Similar to The 5th Gender, Gail Suggests More Queer SciFi (Miss Carriger Recommends)

 I’d like to see more mentor programs and queer support in the SFF convention community.
-WorldCon in San Jose last year had a queer advocacy program: members donated passes, authors donated mentoring, and new or financially strapped queer lovelies who could not afford to attend suddenly could *and* they were matched with an advocate already within the ecosystem.
+WorldCon in San Jose one year had a queer advocacy program: members donated passes, authors donated mentoring, and new or financially strapped queer lovelies who could not afford to attend suddenly could *and* they were matched with an advocate already within the ecosystem.

 I’d love to support and see more of that kind of thing.